jabedude/sshfs/README.md

 ## What is it?

-sshfs provides an NFS server that proxies filesystem operations to a remote system over SSH/SFTP.
+Think of it like glue/middleware between an NFS server and SFTP. sshfs provides an NFS server that proxies filesystem operations to a remote system over SSH/SFTP.
 This allows you to mount remote directories using standard NFS clients without requiring FUSE or special kernel modules.

 ## Usage